WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 ### `memory.fill` instruction

 Set all bytes in a memory region to a given byte.
+This instruction has an immediate argument of which memory to operate on, and it must be zero for now.

 The instruction has the signature `[i32 i32 i32] -> []`.
 The parameters are, in order: